Can it be walked on?

 Where can I get one?

-The construct is currently in development as a commission-only product.
+The construct is currently in development and is not yet available in a retail form.

 Organisations or individuals thinking of installing a grass-free tapestry lawn please use the Contact form